-The list of the NLSAT = 43 fixed pressure levels used in clear-sky RTTOV calculations is passed from the RTTOV library satrad (where they have been read from the transmittance coefficients file) to RTSETUP and SURAD and copied to YOMTVRAD.
-RTSETUP also similarly obtains (from RTTOV) lists of temperature, humidities and ozone limits indicating the valid range of the RT transmittance regression.
+The list of the NLSAT = 43 fixed pressure levels used in clear-sky RTTOV calculations is passed from the RTTOV library satrad (where they have been read from the transmittance coefficients file) to

+RTSETUP and SURAD and copied to YOMTVRAD.
+RTSETUP similarly obtains (from RTTOV) lists of temperature, humidities and ozone limits indicating the valid range of the RT transmittance regression.
 The RT code is not reliable in conditions beyond these limits.
-A check against these limits is included in RADTR - if profile values fall outside the regression limits, they are re-set to the limit values.
 The IFS uses just one set of fixed pressure levels, reference or limit profiles (rather than having instrument dependent ones), and the ones that are read last are used.
+The reference pressure levels and limit profiles are only used if the interpolation to RTTOV pressure levels is performed in the IFS before the call to RTTOV instead of using the internal RTTOV interpolation (see 5.7.2).

-5.6.2 Clear-sky nadir radiances
+5.7.2 Clear-sky nadir radiances and overcast infrared nadir radiances

-(a) Radiance observation errors, bias and emissivity
+(a) Radiance observation errors and bias correction